This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-• In a small dish, whisk together the soy sauce, rice vinegar, hoisin sauce, fish sauce, and sesame oil.
+• In a small bowl, whisk together the soy sauce, rice vinegar, hoisin sauce, fish sauce, and sesame oil.
 Set aside.

-• Add the rice, chicken and sauce to the skillet.
-Stir to combine, breaking up any big pieces of rice with a wooden spoon or spatula.
-Cook for 3-5 more minutes, or until the rice is heated through.
+• Add the cold rice, diced chicken, and prepared sauce to the skillet.
+Stir well to combine, breaking up any large clumps of rice with a wooden spoon or spatula.
+Cook for 3–5 minutes, until everything is heated through.

-• Remove the rice from the heat and add the scrambled egg to the skillet along with the chopped green onions.
-Taste and add a dash of salt and pepper, if needed.
+• Remove from the heat and stir in the chopped scrambled egg and scallions.
+Taste and adjust seasoning with a pinch of salt or pepper if needed.
+Serve hot.

 Notes

-• Storage Tips: Leftover fried rice can be stored in an airtight container in the refrigerator for up to three days.
-Reheat it in a skillet over medium heat or in the microwave, adding a little water or additional soy sauce to moisten the rice.
+Storage: Store leftovers in an airtight container in the fridge for up to 3 days.
+Warm in a skillet over medium heat or in the microwave.
+Add a splash of water or soy sauce to moisten if needed.

 Nutrition